 Graduate Teaching Assistantships & Graduate Research Assistantships

 The Programs within the Office of Interdisciplinary Studies annually appoint a number of Graduate Teaching and Research Assistantships for services requiring three to twelve hours a week for 4 or 8 months per year.
-All applicants to Humanities Computing are automatically considered for a Graduate Assistantship.
+All applicants to Digital Humanities are automatically considered for a Graduate Assistantship.
 Appointments are not made until students have been formally admitted to the program.
 Appointments are normally made in June.
 Ranking of students by merit is done in conjunction with admissions; when the graduate committee ranks applicants, it generally takes into consideration the applicant's statement of purpose, letters of recommendation, record of awards and publications and gradepoint average (not necessarily in that order).
 The Programs in the Office of Interdisciplinary Studies cannot guarantee funding for MA students.

 Graduate Teaching Assistantships

 The function of a Teaching Assistant is to provide assistance for Faculty in the teaching function in a way that makes a significant contribution to the Faculty member's teaching efforts, while providing additional opportunities for specialized training of the Teaching Assistant.
 Students holding teaching assistantships may be required to assist with lecture preparation, marking or seminars.
-HUCO hires only one Teaching Assistant per year from among upper year students.
+DH hires only one Teaching Assistant per year from among upper year students.